gavinpaul-6/SOC-Lab/README.md

 For aspiring and professional security analysts that are already in the cybersecurity field, having a home lab is crucial for gaining familiarity with tools, configurations, and simulating attacks.

 The home lab I configured was inspired by Day Cyberwox's Cybersecurity and Detection Monitoring lab.
 I also made additional modifications to simulate a hybrid environment in the cloud using Microsoft Azure.
-This doesn't go over all of the step-by-step details of how to configure the lab.
-Check out Day's Cyberwoxacademy website. https://cyberwoxacademy.com/building-a-cybersecurity-homelab-for-detection-monitoring/
+This is me detailing my experience setting up this lab and less so a walkthrough on how to configure the lab.
+Check out Day's Cyberwoxacademy website for more details on how to complete this setup: https://cyberwoxacademy.com/building-a-cybersecurity-homelab-for-detection-monitoring/

 <h2>Hardware Specs for the Host PC:</h2>